 MY HALLOWEEN TREAT – FRESH CONTENT HORROR SHORT STORY!
 10/31/2022 — Derek Barton – 2022

-The bank of television screens mounted on the wall ahead of him showed nine differing camera angles of a mostly empty parking lot.
-The room lights were dimmed and smoke from his partner’s cigarette drifted high toward the ceiling.
-JD snapped a glance at the clock, 8:28 PM.
-Parkerson Mills Mall was closing in almost a half hour, few shoppers roamed about.
+The bank of television screens mounted on the wall showed nine differing camera angles of a mostly empty parking lot.
+The room lights were dimmed and smoke from my partner’s cigarette drifted high toward the ceiling.
+I snapped a glance at the clock.
+8:28 PM.
+Parkerson Mills Mall was closing in almost a half hour.
+There were only a few shoppers left to roam about.

-“Tom,” he said over his shoulder as he stood.
+“Tom,” I called out over my shoulder.
 “I’m going across the hall real quick to hit the john, then I’ll do a patrol on the southside, okay?”

-JD got only a grunt back in response.
+I got only a grunt back in response.
 Tom Dawson was not the talkative type.
-He was, however, a heavyset man with a salt-and-pepper receding hairline and a set of luggage-sized bags under his eyes to match his second and third chin.
+He was, however, a heavyset man with a salt-and-pepper receding hairline.
+A set of luggage-sized bags under his eyes that matched his second and third chin.
 His eyes remained glued to the monitor in front of him.
-It was his job to watch the alarm program for all the door readers.
+It was his job to watch the alarm program for all the door badge readers.

-Swiping up a long flashlight resting on the desk, JD walked out.
+Swiping up a long flashlight resting on the desk, I walked out.

-Their office was nestled – more like stowed out of the way and nearly forgotten about — in a long hallway in the eastern wing of the shopping mall.
-The air was stale, musty from dirty mop water and humid as the AC was kept on high to save money.
+Our office was tucked away in an obscure corridor of the mall’s eastern wing, an almost forgotten nook.
+The air was stale, musty from dirty mop water, and humid as the AC was kept on high to save money.
 Only steps away, a glass door marked the bathroom entrances.

-He pushed past the glass door and stepped to the right into the men’s bathroom.
-After he did his business, he rinsed his hands and splashed a healthy amount of water onto his face.
-He looked at the rough stubble on his unshaven cheeks and smoothed down a dark blonde duck tail sticking out over his white collar.
-With disdain, he noted his own smaller bags forming under his blue eyes.
+I pushed past the glass door and stepped to the right into the men’s bathroom.
+After I did my business, I rinsed my hands and splashed a healthy amount of water onto my face.
+I studied the rough stubble on my unshaven cheeks.
+Then I smoothed down a dark blonde duck tail sticking out over my white collar.
+With disdain, I noted my own small bags forming under my blue eyes.

-“Gettin’ uglier and older every day, my man,” he muttered to himself.
+“Gettin’ uglier and older every day, my man,” I muttered to myself.

-The stall door behind swung open with a clatter and a tall, white man stepped out.
-He was dressed in a nice black suit and white button-down shirt with a flat blue tie.
+The stall door behind me swung open with a clatter as a tall, white man stepped out.
+He was dressed in an expensive black suit and a white button-down shirt with a flat blue tie.

-“Aging’s a heartless bitch, ain’t she?” he said.
-A glint of dark humor in his gray eyes.
+“Aging’s a heartless bitch, ain’t she?” he said with a glint of dark humor in his sharp, gray eyes.

-JD laughed but had been startled by the man’s sudden appearance.
+I laughed but had been startled by the man’s sudden appearance.
 “Yes.
 Yes.”
+I replied.

-He bent down again to splash his face one more time with water when he sensed rather than felt the man sidestep behind him.
+I bent down again to splash my face one more time with water when I sensed rather than felt the man sidestep behind me.

 “What—”

-JD slapped then scratched at his face trying to make holes to breathe through, but his struggles faded fast, and his vision tunneled away into a black murky inkiness.
-As he collapsed on the greasy bathroom floor, he heard deep chuckles followed by a “good boy!”.
+I slapped then scratched at my face fighting to make holes to breathe through.
+My struggles faded fast as my vision tunneled away into a black murky inkiness.

-JD jumped awake, tilted back in a padded passenger seat.
-A car door opened outside next to him as an old woman climbed into her rusting, gold Ford Crown Victoria.
+I jumped awake, tilted back in a padded passenger seat.
+A car door opened outside next to me as an old woman climbed into her rusting, gold Ford Crown Victoria.
 “Good boy, Geoffie!
-Waitin’ on mama,” she said to her small blonde chihuahua bouncing up and down in the seat to greet her.
+Waitin’ on mama,” she called cheerfully to her small blonde chihuahua.
+It was bouncing up and down in the seat to greet her.

-The man, Chris Gatti, was JD’s best friend, now ongoing for nine years.
-He was a few years younger but possessed an old soul with a very generous nature.
-“I’m serious—” Chris stopped when he saw JD’s terrified expression.
+In spite of being a few years younger, he possessed an old soul with a very generous nature.
+“I’m serious—” Chris said, then stopped when he saw the terrified expression on my face.
 “Whoa.
 What’s wrong?”

 Hot sunlight poured in through the windshield.
-He could see the skies were the bright, crystalline blue of summer.
+I could see the skies were the bright, crystalline blue of summer.
+But that did not make any sense either.
+I was working the night shift.

 “Did you have a nightmare or something?”

-“I… uh, a nightmare?” he answered completely at a loss for words.
-A nightmare though did strike him as a possible answer to the craziness of the encounter.
-After all, why would anyone attack him?
-He didn’t do anything to anyone, and no one had any beefs with him that he could recall.
-And he definitely didn’t recognize the strange man who jumped him at Parkerson’s.
+“I… uh, a nightmare?”
+I mumbled, completely at a loss for words.
+A nightmare, though, did strike me as a possible answer to the craziness of the assault.
+After all, why would anyone attack me?
+I hadn’t done anything to anyone, and no one had any beefs with me that I could recall.
+And I definitely didn’t recognize the strange man who jumped me at Parkerson’s.

 “Yeah, you were snoozing like a baby when I pulled in for gas.
 I didn’t wanna wake you when I went in.”

-JD nodded and a genuine uneasy smile blossomed on his face.
-“Yeah, must’ve been a bad dream.”
+I nodded.
+The confusion and odd sense of deja-vu unnerved me.
+“Yeah, probably just a bad dream.”
 But it didn’t feel like any dream.
 Nothing ever felt so real!

 “Tell me, man.
 Musta been a doozy,” Chris asked as he started his Kia Soul.

 “Don’t remember much.
 Hey, hold up.
 Do you mind if I do get a drink after all?”
-He answered, mainly wanting to escape having to relive the ambush.
+I asked, wanting to escape having to tell the story and relive the ambush.

 “Sure thing.”

-Inside the gas station store, the frigid air chilled him.
-His clothes were damp from sweat and his exposed skin goosebumped.
-JD pulled down the rolled-up sleeves of his Tampa Bay Bucs sweatshirt on his arms and headed for the back.
+Inside the gas station store, the frigid air thoroughly chilled me.
+My clothes were damp from sweat and my exposed skin goosebumped.
+I pulled down the rolled-up sleeves of my Tampa Bay Buccaneers sweatshirt on my arms and headed for the back.
 The place was cramped with close rows and displays blocking the entrances.
-A young teenage couple walked past him holding hands, giggling and lost in their own world.
-Other than the small, Italian man at the register singing along to an old rock tune on the radio, it was quiet.
+A young teenage couple walked past me holding hands, giggling, and lost in their own world of puppy love.
+Other than the short, Italian man at the register singing along to an old rock tune on the radio, it was quiet.

-The lights were amazingly bright to JD and their glare made him squint.
-In fact, the multitude of items on the shelves were ablaze in what seemed like neon lights and firework colors.
-He never got migraines, but he had heard that people suffering from them had similar, intense reactions to light.
-He shook his head, but it didn’t clear up his vision.
+The lights were amazingly bright too.
+The glare made me squint.
+In fact, the multitude of items on the shelves were ablaze with neon lights and firework colors.
+I never got migraines, but I had heard that people suffering from them had similar, intense reactions to light.
+I shook my head, but it didn’t clear up my vision.

-He kept his face pointed at his shoes and walked briskly to the soda fountains.
-His throat was actually sore!
-I was screaming and gasping for air…
+I kept my face pointed at my shoes and walked briskly to the soda fountains.
+My throat was actually sore from the strangulation!
+I remembered screaming and gasping for air…

-JD reached over for a large size foam cup.
-The clear plastic dropped down over his face again, cutting off his air and dimming the light.
+That was when the clear plastic dropped down over my face again, cutting off my air, and dimming the light.

-His words – his plea – came out muffled and muted.
-This time JD wasted no time.
-He swung around with his arms spread wide and his fingers clawing the air.
-He wanted to get his hands on the man.
-Beat the man back, kick the man in revenge and smash his attacker into the ground forever!
+My words – my plea – came out muffled and muted.
+I wasted no time.
+I swung around with my arms spread wide and my fingers clawing the air.
+I wanted to get my hands on this bastard.
+Beat the man back, kick the man in revenge, and smash my attacker into the ground forever!

-Thinking he might break the stranger’s hold, JD coiled his legs and propelled backward to drive the man into a counter or maybe one of the nearby freezers.
-The pair plowed into a glass donut enclosure.
-There was another tinkling explosion of shattered glass as it fell next to where the two wrestled.
+Thinking I might break the stranger’s hold, I coiled my legs and propelled backward.
+I was hoping to drive him into a counter or maybe one of the nearby freezers.
+Instead, we plowed into a glass donut enclosure.
+There was another tinkling explosion of broken glass as it fell next to where we continued to wrestle.

-JD’s sight again darkened as numbness spread over him.
 Why is this happening?
-Who is this?
+Who is he?
 What the fuck does he waaaa…

-More deep chuckles followed him into the gloom.
+More deep chuckles followed me into the gloom.

-Behind him a pair of strong hands gripped his shoulders.
+As it settled, a pair of strong hands gripped my shoulders.
 “Hey man, you okay?”

-Once more, JD could not answer and looked into the face of an elderly black man that had come through a glass door marked CHANNEL BANK – ATM.
-“What?” he asked the man still holding him upright.
+Once more, I could not answer and looked into the face of an elderly black man that had come through a glass door marked CHANNEL BANK – ATM.

 “Honestly, I don’t know.”

-He shrugged free of the man and left the small ATM enclosure.
-Outside it was cloudy and lightly sprinkling.
-A heavily loaded Metro bus hissed as it progressed down Main.
-Then its breaks whined angerly in protest as it slowed to make its turn down 5th Ave.
-He shambled toward an old park bench near the curb facing the street.
+I shrugged free of the man and left the small ATM enclosure without another word.
+Outside it was cloudy and sprinkling.
+A heavily loaded Metro bus grunted then hissed as it progressed down Main Street.
+Its brakes whined angrily in protest as it slowed to make its turn down 5th Avenue.
+I shuffled toward an old park bench near the curb facing the street.

-He plopped down, planted his face in his hands and leaned over his grubby sneakers.
+I plopped down, planted my face in my hands, and leaned over my grubby sneakers.
 It was too much.
-The pain, the terror, the icy end of it all.
-The trauma overwhelmed him.
-He couldn’t stop himself and he sobbed helplessly in his palms.
+The pain, the terror, the icy sensation coming over me each time at the end.
+The trauma was overwhelming.
+I couldn’t stop myself and I sobbed helplessly in my palms.

-Moments later, he finally gathered himself and straightened his shoulders, leaning back.
+Moments later, I finally gathered myself and straightened my shoulders, leaning back.

 This is like some cheesy horror movie!
-Only I’m the only one that Michael or Freddie keep going after.
+Only I’m the only one that Michael or Freddie keeps going after.

-Like in those movies he and his friends saw relentlessly in his teenager years, he realized he needed answers.
+Like in those movies, me and my friends saw in my teenage years, I realized I needed to find answers.
 Needed to research how and why this kept happening.
 Yet, those answers were most likely only found on the net.
-He wasn’t going home to his empty apartment, to his laptop.
-Hell, he never wanted to be alone anywhere again!
+I wasn’t going to dare go home to my empty apartment, to my laptop.
+Hell, I never wanted to be alone anywhere again!

-There were public laptops at the city center library.
-He waited nervously for the next bus which would come and get him close to downtown.
-Traffic and passersby pedestrians kept him company and he was deeply grateful for that.
+I remembered there were public laptops at the city center library.
+I waited on edge for the next bus which would come and get me close to downtown.
+The traffic and the few pedestrians on the sidewalk kept me company.
+I was deeply grateful for that.

 What do I look for?
 Do I try to find out who that man is?
 Do I see if anyone else has been attacked recently?

-He stared at the laptop screen in frustration.
+I stared at the laptop screen in frustration.
 Half a dozen other users were sitting at the bank of laptops and others walked among the bookshelves or browsed the magazine racks.
-He never felt so happy to see a crowd.
-He would have gladly hugged and embraced each person.
-Tears rimmed his eyes again and threatened to spill down.
+Never felt so happy to see a crowd.
+I would have gladly hugged and embraced each person.
+Tears rimmed my eyes again and threatened to spill down.
+My emotions were all over the place.
+I realized just how desperate I was.
+I was near panic mode.

-JD ignored the emotions and got down to business.
-He typed “Muggings+white 40s male+plastic bag”.
-His fingers trembled and he forcefully clasped his hands together in his lap as he waited for the search results.
+I fought my emotions and got down to business.
+I typed “Muggings+white+40s male+plastic bag”.
+My fingers trembled so badly that I clasped my hands together in my lap as I waited for the search results.

-Several stories appeared but nothing that seemed related to what he was going through.
+Several stories appeared but nothing that seemed related to what I was going through.

 “C’mon!
 I know this guy’s done this before.
-He’s too quick, too practiced to be his first rodeo,” he spoke aloud.
+He’s too quick, too practiced to be his first rodeo,” I said aloud.

 More articles but nothing specific enough to help.

-A loud siren, shrieking overhead and down the hallway exits startled him so bad he yelped.
-Some laughter at his reaction was quickly drowned out by a PA announcement, “CAN EVERYONE QUICKLY BUT ORDERLY EXIT THE BUILDING?
-THE FIRE ALARM IS ON.
+A loud siren, shrieking overhead and down the hallway exits startled me so bad I yelped.
+Some laughter at my reaction was quickly drowned out by a PA announcement, “CAN EVERYONE ORDERLY EXIT THE BUILDING?
+THE FIRE ALARM IS REAL.
 THIS IS NOT A DRILL.”

-Hands gripped his left arm and yanked him hard into an unlit meeting cubby as he started to pass.
-He stumbled blindly over a chair and fell hard onto his stomach.
-His right wrist popped like a gun shot in the interior of the small cubby.
+Hands clasped my left arm and yanked me hard into an unlit meeting room as I started to pass by.
+I stumbled blindly over a chair and fell hard onto my stomach.
+My right wrist popped like a gunshot in the interior of the tiny room.

-Through gritted teeth, he screamed as the stranger landed on top of his back, “WHY DO YOU KEEP ATTACKING ME?
+Through gritted teeth, I screamed as the stranger landed on top of my back, “WHY DO YOU KEEP ATTACKING ME?
 WHY DO YOU WANT TO KILL ME?”
-Tears burned his eyes and hot pain seared through his arm and broken wrist.
+Tears burned my eyes and hot pain seared through my arm and broken wrist.

-The man’s weight constricted JD’s breathing and movements.
-Even over the continuous bleating of the fire alarm, he could hear the stranger’s deep chuckles.
+The man’s weight constricted my breathing and movements.
+Even over the continuous bleating of the fire alarm, I could hear the stranger’s deep chuckles.

 “Why do you say I’m trying to kill you?”
 More mocking laughter followed.
 “That’s funny!
 I’m not trying.
 I AM KILLING YOU!
 And I’m going to kill you again and again!”

-JD stopped his struggles and froze in response to the words.
+I stopped my struggles and froze in response to the words.

-Plastic wrapped his face again.
-JD couldn’t fight it.
-He was paralyzed.
-As his vision winked out, he understood the meaning of those words.
-The assassin was snuffing him out one by one.
+Plastic wrapped over my face again.
+I couldn’t fight it.
+I was paralyzed by his words.
+As my vision winked out, I grasped the meaning of those words.
+The assassin was snuffing me out one by one.
+I was witnessing and experiencing it every time.

 FRESH STORY CONTENT 10/27/2022 — Derek Barton — Wyvernshield!! – 2022